 Indiana

-The Indiana Administrative Code does not specify a CNA staffing ratio requirement, although it does indicate that sufficient staff is required to provide nursing and related services to each resident.
+The Indiana Administrative Code does not specify a CNA staffing ratio requirement, although it indicates that sufficient staff is required to provide nursing and related services to each resident.

 Source: Indiana Administrative Code 410 16.2-3.1-17 Nursing Services.